codership/documentation/galeracluster/source/documentation/scriptable-sst.rst

 These parameters are passed only to the ``wsrep_sst_mysqldump.sh`` state transfer script by both the sending and receiving nodes:

+.. rst-class:: verbose-list

-- ``--user`` The node gives to the script the database user, which the script then uses to connect to both donor and joiner database servers.
+   ``--user`` The node gives to the script the database user, which the script then uses to connect to both donor and joiner database servers.
 Meaning, this user must be the same on both servers, as defined by the :ref:`wsrep_sst_auth <wsrep_sst_auth>` parameter.

-- ``--password`` The node gives to the script the password for the database user, as configured by the :ref:`wsrep_sst_auth <wsrep_sst_auth>` paraemter.
+   ``--password`` The node gives to the script the password for the database user, as configured by the :ref:`wsrep_sst_auth <wsrep_sst_auth>` paraemter.

-- ``--host`` The node gives to the script the IP address of the joiner node.
+   ``--host`` The node gives to the script the IP address of the joiner node.

-- ``--port`` The node gives to the script the port number to use with the joiner node.
+   ``--port`` The node gives to the script the port number to use with the joiner node.

-- ``--local-port`` The node gives to the script the port number to use in sending the state transfer.
+   ``--local-port`` The node gives to the script the port number to use in sending the state transfer.

 .. _`calling-conventions`: